frappe/erpnext_documentation/user/manual/en/buying/purchase-taxes-template.md

 <!-- add-breadcrumbs -->
 # Purchase Taxes and Charges Template

+**Purchase Taxes and Charges may be applied to any item you buy.**

-Similar to your Sales Taxes and Charges Template is the Purchase Taxes and Charges Master.
-This is the tax template that you can use in your Purchase Orders and Purchase Invoices.
+The Purchase Taxes and Charges Template is similar to the Sales Taxes and Charges Template.
+The templates created from this form can be used in Purchase Orders and Purchase Invoices for internal records.

-For Tax Accounts that you want to use in the tax templates, you must mention them as type “Tax” in your Chart of Accounts.
+For Tax Accounts that you want to use in the tax templates, you must set the Account Type field as 'Tax' for that particular account.

-### 1. How to add Purchase Taxes/Charges via a template
+## 1. How to add Purchase Taxes/Charges via a template
+Before creating a new template, note that templates are already created for many of the commonly used taxes.

-1. Go to **Buying > Setup > Purchase Taxes and Charges Template > New**.
+1. Go to **Buying > Settings > Purchase Taxes and Charges Template > New**.
 2. Enter a title name for the Tax.
 3. Under type, set on what the tax will be calculated and the tax rate.
 There are four options under type for which tax will be calculated.
   1. Actual: On the actual amount of each item.
   1. On Net Total: On the grand total of all the items.
   1. On Previous Row Amount: This is for compounding the charges.
-For example cess charges over the tax already applied in the previous row.
+For example, cess charges over the tax already applied in the previous row.
   1. On Previous Row Total: Same as above but applied on the total and not just the amount.
 4. Select an account head which has pre set tax rates or create your own.
+1. Selecting default will apply this template by default for new Purchase transactions.
+1.
 5. Save.
 <img class="screenshot" alt="Purchase taxes" src="{{docs_base_url}}/assets/img/buying/purchase-taxes.png">